-As more fully described in Item 10, some of AAS' Advisors are also registered representatives of AAS' affiliated brokerdealer, AIS, and/or licensed insurance agents with Avantax Insurance.
+As more fully described in Item 10, some of AAS' Advisors are also registered representatives of AAS' affiliated broker-dealer, AIS, and/or licensed insurance agents with Avantax Insurance.
 If registered and licensed, your Advisor may offer AAS' IMS Fee-Based Annuity account ("IMS Fee-Based Annuity Program").
 AAS' has no minimum account size (based on fair market value of the sub-accounts' assets) to participate in the IMS Fee-Based Annuity Program; however, annuity contracts are subject to the issuing insurance company's (or insurance carrier's) terms and limitations.

-In AAS' IMS Fee-Based Annuity Program, clients receive ongoing investment management and advice (nondiscretionary) for the sub-account investment options of fixed annuity(ies), fixed index annuity(ies), registered index linked annuity(ies), and/or variable annuity(ies) (collectively, "Annuity Assets").
+In AAS' IMS Fee-Based Annuity Program, clients receive ongoing investment management and advice for the sub-account investment options of fixed annuity(ies), fixed index annuity(ies), registered index linked annuity(ies), and/or variable annuity(ies) (collectively, "Annuity Assets").
 This is a fee-based offering in which an on-going investment advisory fee will be charged instead of a commission.
 Consult with your financial professional about the differences between a commission-based annuity and a fee-based annuity to determine which is the right choice for you.
-The IMS Fee-Based Annuity Program is managed on a discretionary basis as indicated in the written agreement and your Advisor will monitor market conditions, the performance of the Annuity Assets' sub-accounts and/or market linked indexes and, as needed, reposition assets.
+Your Advisor will monitor market conditions, the performance of the Annuity Assets' sub-accounts and/or market linked indexes and, as needed, reposition assets.